The complexity of finding coset-generating polymorphisms and the promise metaproblem: Introduction

-Also one of the main hardness results by Chen and Larose about the metaproblem can be generalized to the larger class of promise metaproblems: we observe that if $\Sigma_1$ and $\Sigma_2$ are \emph{non-trivial} and \emph{consistent height one} strong Maltsev conditions (see Section~\ref{sect:polymorphisms} for definitions)\footnote{Linear strong Maltsev conditions are also called \emph{minor conditions} in the Promise CSP literature.} such that $\Sigma_1$ implies $\Sigma_2$, then $\PMeta(\Sigma_1,\Sigma_2)$ is \NP-complete (\cref{prop:negative}).
+Also one of the main hardness results by Chen and Larose about the metaproblem can be generalized to the larger class of promise metaproblems: we observe that if $\Sigma_1$ and $\Sigma_2$ are \emph{non-trivial} and \emph{consistent height one} strong Maltsev conditions (see Section~\ref{sect:polymorphisms} for definitions) such that $\Sigma_1$ implies $\Sigma_2$, then $\PMeta(\Sigma_1,\Sigma_2)$ is \NP-complete (\cref{prop:negative}).

 For a formal discussion of the complexity of uniform algorithms and metaproblems, we need to be more specific about how relational structures are given to a computer and how to measure the size of these representations.
 This can be found in \cref{sect:prelims}.
 In Section~\ref{sect:meta} we introduce the promise metaproblem and promise creation-metaproblem and observe that a hardness result of Chen and Larose has a natural extension to the promise setting (Proposition~\ref{prop:negative}).
 In Section~\ref{sect:uniform} we discuss the connection between the promise metaproblem and uniform algorithms for the CSP, and prove a generalization of a known tractability result for metaproblems to promise metaproblems (Proposition \ref{prop:inP}).
 In \cref{sect:coset-gen} we give some background on coset-generating polymorphisms, and in \cref{sect:coset-gen-proof} we prove our main result about the computational complexity of the metaproblem for coset-generating polymorphisms.
 We conclude and discuss open problems for future research in Section~\ref{sect:open}.